dukha/trans2017/app/views/help/application/administrator/applications_versions_languages.html.md

 >>> Click the checkbox under __Used by Publishing Translators__.
 >>>> Note that only 1 of these databases can be clicked for each Version

+#### Version 1.5
+> In the same way as setting up a translator to publish to Test, an administrator can now also set up a redis database to be a production database which can be published to by translators.
+This is done exactly as above for a test database except that there are more restrictions:
+  * There can be only 1 production database for translators to publish to.
+  * The database to be pulished to must have release status as Production.
+  * The same database may not be nominated as being used to publish to test by translators.